How to Contribute to Remediate Development

 failed_when: false

-register: rhel8cis_4_1_1_3_grub_cmdline_linux
+register: discovered_sudoers_all_privilege

 ansible.builtin.lineinfile:

-- rhel8cis_rule_4_1_1_3
+when: rhel8cis_rule_4_1_1_3

 tags: